-Therefore, value addition in Uber inbound logistics relates to internet-based nature of business operations and the business model of the company.
+Accordingly, value addition in Uber inbound logistics relates to internet-based nature of business operations and the business model of the company.
 Specifically, thanks to its business model, despite the large size of the business, Uber inbound logistics is only limited to mainly hardware and office equipment needed to sustain the business.
 The global transportation technology company does not need to procure any raw material for provide its services.

-- Requesting the ride.
-Customers can use Uber app to tap each ride option to see wait time, size, and price.
+a) Requesting the ride.
+Customers can use Uber app to tap each ride option to see wait time, driver’s rating, and price.
 Customers can enter their pickup location and tap-request for their driver to arrive in minutes.

-- Ride.
+b) Ride.
 Customers are able to see contact information of their driver, as well as, vehicle details on the app.
 This ensures that customers get into the right car.
 There is an emergency button in the app that will share the trip information with emergency services, if pressed.

 Uber Outbound Logistics

 Outbound logistics in value chain analysis is associated with warehousing and distribution of products.
 Outbound logistics does not fully apply to service sector such as ride-hailing due to inseparability of delivery and consumption of services.
-As discussed above, Uber operates in more than 760 cities worldwide and internet-based nature of its business model is a major source of value for the global taxi technology company.
+As discussed above, Uber operates in approximately 10000 cities worldwide and internet-based nature of its business model is a major source of value for the global taxi technology company.

 Uber Marketing and Sales

 Uber sales and marketing costs amounted to USD 3,58 USD 4,63 and USD 3,15 billions in 2020, 2019 and 2018 respectively.
 The ride-hailing giant mainly relies on social media marketing and word-of-mouth marketing to communicate its marketing message to the target customer segment.
 Moreover, Uber uses print and media advertising, sales promotions, events and experiences and public relations as part of its marketing strategy.
 Convenient payment method is a major source of value addition for the company.
 Uber automatically charges the credit card registered with the app.
-Therefore, Customers don’t have to have cash or credit card when they reach destinations.
+Therefore, customers don’t have to have cash or credit card when they reach destinations.